Henschel-BBC DE2500: History

-The class represents a major milestone in the German locomotive development, since in these locomotives three phase asynchronous electric traction was first applied in a mainline diesel-electric locomotive.
+The class represents a major milestone in the German locomotive development, since these are the first locomotives to have three phase asynchronous electric traction applied in a mainline diesel-electric locomotive.

 The DE2500 featured a light-weight and completely modular construction, which allowed the quick and easy exchange of whole sections of the locomotive, such as the prime mover, generator or alternator sections.
 It was both capable of driving on Co'Co' bogies (002, 004) as well as Bo'Bo' bogies (003).
 All the components of the electric sections - from generator to traction motors - were built to the latest state of the art featuring brushless, collectorless and nearly contactless operation, which resulted in long service intervals and high reliability.

 The locomotives were extensively tested by the Deutsche Bundesbahn on its lines throughout Western Germany, starting in 1971 through the mid-1980s.
 They were stationed at Bw Mannheim with the following DB numbers: